finalv2/cwp-decap-test/strategies/include-placement-and-recruitment-teams-in-case-planning.md

 ## This strategy in action

-In **Frederick County, MD**, case workers and placement workers collaborate closely.
+**Maryland** case workers and placement workers collaborate closely.
 This lets all team members work together to match children and youth to caregivers who can meet their needs.

 **Hawaii** holds monthly calls to review its list of children and youth who need placements.
 These meetings include case workers, shelter representatives, administrators, and recruiters.